juan-damico/EconLab-with-the-Experts/README.md

 ---

-## About EconLab
+## Project Overview

-**EconLab with the Experts** is a research-oriented seminar series within [Forecasting Economics](https://www.forecastingeconomics.com), featuring PhD-level economists and subject-matter experts presenting **hands-on, fully reproducible applications** of their work.
+**EconLab with the Experts** is a series hosted and promoted by Forecasting Economics, a leading education channel in the applied economics space.

-Each episode walks through a real empirical problem — from raw data to code to results — in a format that the audience can follow, replicate, and extend independently.

-> *Designed for researchers, PhD students, and professionals who want to go beyond theory and engage directly with the tools and methods used at the frontier of applied economics.*
+The objective of the series is to bridge the gap between theoretical knowledge and practical implementation in economics.
+While academic training provides strong analytical foundations, opportunities to engage with real-world applications remain limited.

+Each episode features academic researchers and professionals presenting applied economic work in a structured and transparent format, covering the full workflow from data and methodology to implementation and results.

+The series provides direct exposure to how economic models are developed, estimated, and implemented in real-world contexts through reproducible, hands-on applications.

 ---